vmware-tanzu/pinniped/proposals/xxxx_carvel-package/README.md

 #### Security Considerations

 Carvel is a toolset separate from Pinniped.
-This feature is optional, users who choose to use Carvel should assess Carvel for its risks and treadeoffs.
+This feature is optional, users who choose to use Carvel should assess Carvel for its risks and tradeoffs.

 #### Usability Considerations

 As of today the `./deploy` directory of Pinniped is implemented via the use of a subset of the Carvel toolchain, namely, `ytt`.
-However, it is implemented in such a way that consumers of Pinniped have choice, they may opt-in to the use of the Carvel toolchain, or simply `kubectl apply -f` our pre-rendered yaml files, there is no requirement to use the Carvel toolchain.
+However, it is implemented in such a way that consumers of Pinniped have choice, they may opt in to the use of the Carvel toolchain, or simply `kubectl apply -f` our pre-rendered yaml files, there is no requirement to use the Carvel toolchain.

 This feature serves the community users who have deeply adopted Carvel into their management, such that